mhurty/mhurty.github.io/_posts/2016-07-13-how-to-post.md

 - Compare the master branch to your working branch.
 - Click the green "Create Pull Request" button to create the actual pull request.

 Create the **berks** Review App using the tools on Heroku. **Process to be further clarified here.
-(I need to review the process for creating a review app on Heroku before completing this section.)**
+My credentials won't allow me to create a review app, but the process is spelled out in [Steve's review app documentation](https://educationsuperhighway.atlassian.net/wiki/display/SOFTWARE/New+Heroku+Deploy+with+pipelines) on the ESH wiki.**

 - Share the Pull Request (PR) and Review App with your team.
-- Process the feedback from your team.
+- Process the feedback from your team (making updates in the **ecto** branch).
 - Once you get an emoji from your team members (at least one analyst and one developer), merge your **ecto** branch with master.

 Be sure you are working in **ecto** -- the **berks** editing branch should *not* be merged.
 (And once the review process is complete and your **ecto** branch has been merged, you should delete the working branch in **berks**.)